platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ---
 title: "Blackfire"
 description: |
-  Platform.sh supports [Blackfire.io](https://blackfire.io/).
-Blackfire is a PHP profiler and automated performance testing tool that can be used in the development Integration, Staging, and Production environments.
+  Platform.sh recommends [Blackfire.io](https://blackfire.io/).
+Blackfire is a full continous observability solution (monitoring, profiler and automated performance testing tool).
+It can be used in the development Integration, Staging, and Production environments.
+Blackfire supports PHP, Python and Go (Profiler only).
 ---

 {{< description >}}